trovares/trovares_connector/_sources/odbc/index.rst.txt

 Limitations
 -----------

-* Transferring null to a database from xGT is not supported.
 * When transferring to a database, the table must already be created.
 * Transfer sizes/times are estimates and may not be available.